 Black is starting her 32nd year on MFB’s staff, currently serving as both director of business operations and general manager of MFB affiliate, Great Lakes Ag Labor Services.
 She’s been an active 4-H volunteer for 33 years.

-“4-H opened my eyes to the value of setting of setting goals, working hard and working with others to achieve goals,” Black said.
+“4-H opened my eyes to the value of setting goals, working hard and working with others to achieve goals,” Black said.
 “It helped me realize my passion for agriculture and servant leadership, and that when you put others before yourself and work together, we can achieve amazing results.

 “4-H teaches you that life isn’t just about you, and that there will be challenges to overcome.”